TO RENT OR TO BUY. THAT IS THE QUESTION.

-So, you’ve graduated and landed your first job.
-Now, you’re starting to think about that next big step—getting your own place.
-But before you take the next step, you wonder about the merits of buying and renting.
+So it’s time to find your first home.
+Before you take the next step, you wonder about the merits of buying versus renting.

 You’re not alone.
 It’s a dilemma a lot of people face.
-But before you start sweating the details, here are some important factors you can take into account to help make your decision a bit easier.
+Here are some important factors you can take into account to help make your decision a bit easier.

-The pros for renting: First and foremost, renting allows you to get a place immediately without having to come up with a down payment (aside from the typical first and last month’s rent).
+First, renting allows you to get a place immediately without having to have a down payment (aside from the typical first and last month’s rent).
 So, renting for a few years while you save can be the right move.
-You should also consider that when you rent, you don’t have to pay maintenance costs, so when the furnace goes on the ‘fritz,’ you’re not on the hook.
+You should also consider that when you rent, you don’t have to pay maintenance costs, so when the furnace goes on the ‘fritz,’ you don’t have to pay the bill.

 Renting also means you won’t have to cover costs such as property tax and other expenses associated with home ownership.
 Of course, renting also means that you won’t start building equity in a home that you own.
-But if you’re just starting out, renting is a definite thing to consider.
+But if you’re just starting out, renting is definitely worth considering.

 Now, this may seem silly, but there really is some pride in ownership.
 Walking through that door and knowing this is your place is a feeling that just can’t be matched when you rent.

 You also need to consider interest rates.
-For what seems like forever, rates have been quite low.
-However, if you haven’t noticed they’ve been rising over the past year or so, and many believe this trend will continue.
-So, if you’re thinking about buying now’s a good time to lock in.
+Low borrowing rates definitely help and can lower your payments, and the total you pay for your home whereas the reverse is true when rates go up.
+So, if you’re thinking about buying consider the interest rate before you lock in.
 If you’re curious about the current rates, this is a good resource to find out.

-Other things to think about: When it’s time to decide whether to rent or buy your home, think about your budget—weight your income and expenses.
+When it’s time to decide whether to rent or buy your home, think about your budget—consider both your income and expenses.
 If you’re wondering how much mortgage you can afford, check out this handy calculator.